 Unfortunately, from an update gleaned from her ‘gofundme‘ site (Apr 2017), it would appear progress with Nivolumab and Ipipumumab halted, things started to grow and the treatment was stopped.
 Danielle was then put into palliative care for pain relief.
 She has had a number of emergency surgeries, including a feeding tube directly to her stomach to eat, and a tracheostomy (a tube that goes into your neck so that you can breathe).
-These seem to have been removed now looking at her facebook account.

 Then a new breakthrough when her oncologist advised that the treatment protocol for immunotherapy had changed and that there may be benefit in continuing to treat her.
 However, the financial constraints still apply.
 Despite, Danielle having paid $123,000 for the immunotherapy so far, the drug company has AGAIN denied compassionate access to the treatment.

 When I wrote the original blog, I attached a 5-minute video which I personally found very inspiring.
 She talks eloquently, confidently and she maintains her composure emotionally with only small signs of losing it which is perfectly understandable.
 She is a brave lady and I’m not sure I could have contained my emotions for the full 5 minutes of the video clip.
 You can view the video clip here: Click here to view.
 (Please note this video was recorded before the immunotherapy treatment).

 Good luck Danielle, I really hope it works out.
 You are a very brave and inspiring lady.

 Thanks for reading